projectmesa/mesa/docs/getting_started.md

 - [AgentSet](tutorials/3_agentset): Learn how to more effectively manage agents with  Mesa's AgentSet.
 - [Basic Visualization](tutorials/4_visualization_basic): Learn how to build an interactive dashboard with Mesa's visualization module.
 - [Dynamic Agent Visualization](tutorials/5_visualization_dynamic_agents): Learn how to dynamically represent your agents in your interactive dashboard.
+- [Visualization using SpaceRenderer](tutorials/6_visualization_rendering_with_space_renderer.ipynb): Learn how to use SpaceRenderer to its full extent to enhance your visualizations.
+- [Property Layer Visualization](tutorials/7_visualization_propertylayer_visualization.ipynb): Learn how to visualize property layers in mesa.
-- [Custom Visualization Components](tutorials/6_visualization_custom): Learn how to add custom visual components to your interactive dashboard.
+- [Custom Visualization Components](tutorials/8_visualization_custom): Learn how to add custom visual components to your interactive dashboard.
-- [Parameter Sweeps](tutorials/7_batch_run): Learn how to conduct parameter sweeps on multiple processors with Mesa's BatchRunner.
+- [Parameter Sweeps](tutorials/9_batch_run): Learn how to conduct parameter sweeps on multiple processors with Mesa's BatchRunner.
-- [Comparing Scenarios](tutorials/8_comparing_scenarios): Think through how to analyze your parameter sweep results to find insight in your Mesa simulations.
+- [Comparing Scenarios](tutorials/10_comparing_scenarios): Think through how to analyze your parameter sweep results to find insight in your Mesa simulations.

 ## Examples
 Mesa ships with a collection of example models.
 These are classic ABMs, so if you are familiar with ABMs and want to get a quick sense of how MESA works, these examples are great place to start.
 You can find them [here](examples).